InwoongLee/TS-LSTM/README.md

 # 3D Human Behavior Understanding using Temporal Sliding LSTM Networks

-This is a Tensorflow implementation of Ensemble TS-LSTM v1, v2 and v3 models from the paper [Ensemble Deep Learning for Skeleton-based Action Recognition using Temporal Sliding LSTM networks][1] and the paper 3D Human Behavior Understanding using Generalized TS-LSTM Networks.
+This is a Tensorflow implementation of Ensemble TS-LSTM v1, v2 and v3 models from the paper [Ensemble Deep Learning for Skeleton-based Action Recognition using Temporal Sliding LSTM networks][1] and the paper [3D Human Behavior Understanding using Generalized TS-LSTM Networks][12].
 You can see the video for the former paper in [Naver D2][2] or [YouTube][3].

 ![Model architecture](Image/ensemble_model.png)